-There isn’t a maximum safe dose of pantothenic acid (vitamin B5).
-We can safely get high dosages from food and dietary supplements!
+There isn’t a maximum safe daily dosage of pantothenic acid (vitamin B5).
+We can safely get high dose from food and dietary supplements!

 Health benefits of Pantothenic Acid

 Pantothenic acid is a water-soluble B-vitamin.
 It’s also known as vitamin B5.

 Pantothenic acid is an essential nutrient.
 We have to get it from food.
 Our bodies produce tiny amounts, which aren’t enough to meet our daily needs.

 The main function of pantothenic acid is the synthesis of coenzyme A (CoA).
 This important enzyme has a key role in hundreds of human biochemical reactions such as cell growth, metabolism, and neurotransmitter synthesis.

 Additionally, pantothenic acid supports energy metabolism and fatty acid synthesis.
 Actually, all B-vitamin are involved in weight loss and belly fat burning!